diem/dip/dips/dip-10.md

    * `domain` - name of a DiemID domain
 * The `DiemIdDomains` resource can only be published into an account with `Role == PARENT_VASP_ROLE_ID`.
 * The `DiemIdDomains` contains a list of `DiemIdDomain` structs that are associated with a VASP.
 As such, it is possible to register more than one DiemID Domain for a given VASP
-* Only special Treasury Compliance account (address `0xB1E55ED`) can manipulate DiemIdDomains resource:
+* Only the special TreasuryCompliance account (address `0xB1E55ED`) can manipulate a DiemIdDomains resource:
-  * Only TC account can create and publish `DiemIdDomains` resource
+  * Only TC account can create and publish a `DiemIdDomains` resource
-  * Only TC account can add, remove or update an `DiemIdDomain` within `DiemIdDomains` resource
+  * Only TC account can add, remove or update a `DiemIdDomain` within `DiemIdDomains` resource
-* `DiemIDDomains` resource will be created in an empty state as part of creating a `ParentVASP` account resource, and existing `ParentVASP` accounts without `DiemIDDomains` will have the resource instantiated by the DiemRoot account.
+* `DiemIDDomains` resource will be created in an empty state as part of creating a `ParentVASP` account resource, and existing `ParentVASP` accounts without `DiemIDDomains` will have the resource instantiated by the DiemRoot account
 * In order to register a DiemID domain, a VASP needs to submit a request to Diem Association.
-Diem Association will perform certain checks (out of scope of this document) before issuing an on-chain transaction to register a DiemID Domain.
-These checks intend to mitigate irrelevant claims and enforce uniqueness
+After approval, Diem Association will use TreasuryCompliance account to issue an on-chain transaction to register a DiemID Domain

 ## DiemID Domain Events

 The Move contract that manages DiemID domains must emit an event every time DiemID domain is created, removed or updated.
 Those events are critical for applications to be able to efficiently index existing DiemID domains.
 An application can be built to listen for these events to construct a mapping of DiemID domains to VASP accounts for lookup of onchain addresses given a DiemID domain.
-While DiemID domains are published into VASP account resource, DiemID domain events are published under the Treasury Compliance account.
+While DiemID domains are published into VASP account resource, DiemID domain events are published under the TreasuryCompliance account.
 We consolidate events under single account to allow indexers to follow a single event stream.

-To store events, `DiemIdDomainManager` resource is published under the Treasure Compliance account(address `0xB1E55ED`).
+To store events, `DiemIdDomainManager` resource is published under the TreasuryCompliance account(address `0xB1E55ED`).

 ```
 resource struct DiemIdDomainManager {